chrisjackson-pellicle/PAV/README.md

 ## Linearization

-PAV automatically linearizes plastid genomes upstream of specified gene(s) to ensure consistent annotation and to avoid issues with genes that span the circular genome boundary.
+PAV automatically linearises plastid genomes upstream of specified gene(s) to ensure consistent annotation and to avoid issues with genes that span the circular genome boundary.

 ## Gene naming conventions